-We have a process by which stockholders and any other interested parties may directly communicate with the board or any of its directors, including the executive chair and lead independent director.
-Those who wish to communicate with the board or any of its directors may do so by sending written communications addressed to the Corporate Secretary at the company's address which can be found on page 6 of this proxy statement.
-These communications are reviewed by the Corporate Secretary or Assistant Secretary to determine whether they are appropriate for presentation to the board or such director.
-The purpose of this screening is to avoid having the board consider irrelevant or inappropriate communications (such as advertisements, solicitations, and product inquiries).
+We have a process by which stockholders and any other interested parties may directly communicate with the board or any of its directors, including the non-executive chair and lead independent director.
+Those who wish to communicate with the board or any of its directors may do so by sending written communications addressed to the Corporate Secretary at the company's address which can be found on page 60 of this Proxy Statement.
+Each communication should specify the applicable addressee or addressees to be contacted, the general topic of the communication, and the information about your share ownership.
+The company will initially receive and process communications before forwarding them to the addressee.
+Certain items that are unrelated to the duties and responsibilities of the Board of Directors will not be forwarded.
+Such items include, but are not limited to: spam, junk mail and mass mailings, new product suggestions, resumes and other forms of job inquiries, surveys and business solicitations or advertisements.
+In addition, material that is trivial, obscene, unduly hostile, threatening, or illegal or similarly unsuitable items will not be forwarded.

 We value hearing from our stockholders.
-We believe that effective corporate governance includes regular, transparent, and constructive communication with our stockholders to understand your perspectives and priorities.
+We believe that effective corporate governance includes regular, transparent and constructive communication with our stockholders to understand your perspectives and priorities.
 Throughout the year, members of our investor relations team and our management meet with our stockholders from time to time to address their questions and concerns about our business and the company.
-In 2022, we had productive dialogues on a number of topics of interest to our stockholders, including diversity and inclusion, company strategy, products and innovation, corporate governance, compensation and other issues.
+In 2023, we had productive dialogues on a number of topics of interest to our stockholders, including I&D, company strategy, products and innovation, corporate governance, compensation and other issues.
 We also update our board on investor feedback, when appropriate.